seacode/gmacs/docs/smbkc/smbkc.md

 ## Other Data Sources

-The alternative model configuration developed for this assessment makes use of a growth transition matrix based on Otto and Cummiskey (1990).
+As with the most recent model configuration developed for this assessment, this version makes use of a growth transition matrix based on Otto and Cummiskey (1990).
 Other relevant data sources, including assumed population and fishery parameters, are presented in Appendix A, which provides a detailed description of the base-model configuration used for the 2012 and 2013 assessments.

-## Major Excluded Data Sources
+## Excluded Data Sources

 Groundfish bycatch size-frequency data available for selected years, though used in the model-based assessment in place prior to 2011, play no direct role in this analysis.
 This is because these data tend to be severely limited: for example, 2012/13 data include a total of just 4 90-mm+ CL male blue king crab from reporting areas 521 and 524.